 A really good pair of left/right speakers will still be paramount for music in our opinion, especially on a limited budget, but that might become untrue sooner than you think.
 If you get a good 11+ channel receiver now, the great thing about it is you don’t have to use all the available channels to start, but you’ll have the option to really expand into spatial audio in the future.

-What We Look for in 11 Channel Receivers
+What We Look for in 11 Channel Receivers in 2023

 High channel receivers can get complicated looking, with a lot of seeming bells and whistles and a price tag that shoots up quickly with it all to boot.

 That said, here are the primarily important things we think one should have:

 HDR support is a technology that, summarily, improves contrast and color accuracy, and the consensus seems to be that it improves the look of video enough to be worthwhile.

 Dolby Atmos and DTS:X Support

 A lot of audio companies, streaming platforms, etc., like to boast a laundry list of proprietary technologies, but support for these two things are the primary “must haves” for surround sound home theater or spatial audio to actually work.

 It’s obviously going to take a lot of power to run up to 11 passive speakers at once, and while you might be OK using just the one on-board amp in the receiver, pre-outs give the option to add one or more additional external amplifiers, and this becomes a much more likely necessity as you go from seven to nine, eleven, or maybe even more speakers, especially if you want to use more demanding speakers in any part of the setup.

 If you’re hoping to power all your speakers with just the receiver, and especially if the model you’re looking at has a limited number of pre-outs, then you want to make sure the receiver delivers enough watts per channel for the speakers you plan to use.

 Multiple HDMI inputs